CrockettLab/outrage_classifier/README.md

 # *DOC*: Digital Outrage Classifier

-> Developed by members of the Crockett Lab at Yale University, `DOC` is a Python package that allows researchers to predict the probability that text input contains moral outrage.
+> Developed by members of the Crockett Lab at Yale University in the Psychology and Statistics and Data Science department, `DOC` is a Python package that allows researchers to predict the probability that text input contains moral outrage.

 > The code and materials in this repository are adapted from "[Social reinforcement of moral outrage in online social networks](www.google.com)"(2021).